Richard Sherman (American football): 2017 season

 Sherman and Jeremy Lane returned as the starting cornerbacks for the Seahawks in 2017.

 Sherman was bothered in 2017 by his Achilles, which he initially injured in Week 5 during a 16–10 win against the Los Angeles Rams.
 In the following weeks, he tried to avoid making any severe cuts.
 On October 29, 2017, Sherman made four combined tackles, two pass deflections, and intercepted two passes by quarterback Deshaun Watson during a 41–38 victory against the Houston Texans.
 During Week 10 in a 22–16 win at the Arizona Cardinals, he left the game in the third quarter after rupturing his Achilles, and was ruled out for the season.
 It would be his final game as a Seahawk, as he was released the following offseason.
 He finished the season with 35 combined tackles (25 solo), seven pass deflections, and two interceptions in ten games and ten starts.
 His injury ended his streak of 106 consecutive game appearances and 100 consecutive starts.
 Sherman received an overall grade of 82.7 from Pro Football Focus, which ranked 33rd among all qualifying cornerbacks in 2017.
 Despite only playing nine games, he was ranked 64th by his peers on the NFL Top 100 Players of 2018.

 On March 7, 2018, it was reported that Sherman did not expect to return to the Seahawks for the 2018 season, and that he had spent the previous day telling his teammates goodbye.
-He was officially released on March 9, 2018.
+Sherman was officially released on March 9, 2018.

 San Francisco 49ers

 2018 season

 On March 10, 2018, just a day after being released by the Seahawks, Sherman agreed to a three-year, $39 million contract with the San Francisco 49ers.

-Sherman made his debut with the 49ers in week 1 against the Minnesota Vikings.
+Sherman made his debut with the 49ers in Week 1 against the Minnesota Vikings.
 During the game, Sherman recorded two tackles and recovered a fumble forced by teammate Fred Warner on Dalvin Cook in the 24–16 loss.

-In week 8 against the Arizona Cardinals, Sherman recorded a season high 7 tackles and sacked rookie quarterback Josh Rosen once during the 18–15 loss.
+In week 8 against the Arizona Cardinals, Sherman recorded a season-high 7 tackles and sacked rookie quarterback Josh Rosen once during the 18–15 loss.

 During Week 16 against the Chicago Bears, Sherman was ejected from the game after throwing punches at Bears' wide receivers Josh Bellamy and Anthony Miller, who were also ejected.
 The incident was triggered after 49ers' safety Marcell Harris made a late hit on Bears' quarterback Mitchell Trubisky.
 On December 29, Sherman was fined $10,026.

-Sherman finished his first season with the 49ers with 37 tackles, one sack, four passes defended, and a fumble recovery in 14 games played.
+Sherman finished his first season with the 49ers with 37 tackles, a sack, four passes defended, and a fumble recovery in 14 games played.